Log in to continue to your results.

 The test contains 36 questions and most people complete it in approximately 4 minutes.
 For each question, you rate how well the statement describes your behavior in a team.

 Yes.
-The model was developed based on nine years of research at Henley Management College.
-Belbin's theory is one of the most widely used tools for team development in companies around the world and is supported by dozens of studies.
+The concept of complementary team roles is one of the most widely used tools for team development in companies around the world and is supported by dozens of studies on team composition and performance.